-We've put together 30+ ways to help max your points, including the best Avios reward cards, how to earn 10,000s of bonus points and the best value redemptions.
+We've put together 31 ways to help max your Avios points, including the best reward cards, how to earn 10,000s of bonus points and the best value redemptions.

 Avios vs BA Executive Club Avios

-Confusingly, both the BA Executive Club and Iberia Plus points are called Avios.
-Avios points are worth the same, regardless of scheme.
-You can also now transfer BMI destination miles to Avios, see Airline Credit Cards for full details.
+The main Avios, BA Executive Club, and Iberia Plus points are all called Avios.
+Points are usually worth the same, regardless of scheme.

-Avios says the main Avios scheme's better for irregular travellers and the BA Executive Club's best for frequent flyers, offering benefits such as free airport lounge access.
-However, you can move or pool Avios and BA Executive Club points at any time, so if you change your mind later, it doesn't matter.
+Avios says the main Avios scheme's better for irregular travellers while the BA Executive Club's best for frequent flyers, offering benefits such as free airport lounge access for members in certain tiers.
+You can move or pool Avios and BA Executive Club points at any time, so if you change your mind later, it doesn't matter.

-A boon for high spenders is that the BA Amex credit card gives a free like-for-like companion ticket if you spend over £20,000/year (always repay in full or it's 19.9% representative APR).
-See BA Amex card.
+A boon for high spenders is that the BA Amex credit card gives a free like-for-like companion ticket if you spend over £20,000/year (always repay in full or it's 15.9% representative APR).